aaronkim15/Mood-Palette-Generator/README.md

 # Mood-Palette-Generator
-A small web app that creates color palettes based on the user's mood.
+A small web app that creates colour palettes based on the user's mood.

 ## Core Concepts:
 - HTML, CSS, JavaScript fundamentals